Skip to main content

 Atlantic City Blackjack

 Even though the number of card packs is increased, this variation has a very low house edge – 0.35%.
-It is a Hole card game, meaning that the dealer peeks for blackjack.
-He is also forced by the rules to stand on soft seventeen.
-In this game, it is allowed to double down on any two cards and split a maximum of three times.
+It is a Hole-card game, meaning that the dealer peeks for blackjack.
+The dealer is also required to stand on soft seventeen.
+In this game, players may double down on any two cards and split up to three times.
 Late surrender is another move that players can make during the game, meaning that it is possible to give up their hand after the dealer has peeked for blackjack.

 Atlantic City Blackjack Strategy Chart